 The underwriters initially propose to offer part of the shares of common stock directly to the public at the public offering price set forth on the cover page of this prospectus and part to certain dealers at a price that represents a concession not in excess of share under the public offering price.
-Any underwriter may allow, and such dealers may reallow, a concession not in excess of $\ensuremath{^{\Phi}}$ share to other underwriters or to certain dealers.
+Any underwriter may allow, and such dealers may reallow, a concession not in excess of share to other underwriters or to certain dealers.
 After the initial offering of the shares of common stock, the offering price and other selling terms may from time to time be varied by the representative.

-We have granted to the underwriters an option, exercisable for 30 days from the date of this prospectus, to purchase up to an aggregate of additional shares of common stock at the public offering price set forth on the cover page of this prospectus, less underwriting discounts and commissions.
+We have granted to the underwriters an option, exercisable for 30 days from the date of this prospectus, to purchase up to an aggregate of 4,500,000 additional shares of common stock at the public offering price set forth on the cover page of this prospectus, less underwriting discounts and commissions.
 The underwriters may exercise such option solely for the purpose of covering over-allotments, if any, made in connection with the offering of the shares of common stock offered by us in this offering.
 To the extent such option is exercised, each underwriter will become obligated, subject to certain conditions, to purchase approximately the same percentage of such additional shares of common stock as the number set forth next to such underwriter's name in the preceding table bears to the total number of shares of common stock set forth next to the names of the underwriters in the preceding table.

 The underwriters have informed us that each principal underwriter in this offering may, subject to the approval of Morgan Stanley & Co.
 Incorporated, sell to discretionary accounts over which such principal underwriter exercises discretionary authority.
-The underwriters have further informed us that they estimate that such sales will not exceed in the aggregate five percent of the total number of shares of common
+The underwriters have further informed us that they estimate that such sales will not exceed in the aggregate five percent of the total number of shares of common stock offered by them.

-We have filed an application for our common stock to be quoted on the Nasdaq National Market under the trading symbol whether any such transaction described above is to be settled by delivery of common stock or such other securities, in cash or otherwise.
+We have filed an application for our common stock to be quoted on the Nasdaq National Market under the trading symbol "ONNN."

-SCG Holding, our directors and executive officers, affiliates of Texas Pacific Group and Motorola have each agreed that, without the prior written consent of Morgan Stanley & Co.
+SCG Holding, our directors and executive officers, TPG Advisors II, Inc. and Motorola have each agreed that, without the prior written consent of Morgan Stanley & Co.
 Incorporated on behalf of the underwriters, he, she or it will not, during the period ending 180 days after the date of this prospectus:

-Name Number of Shares
+Number of Shares

 Morgan Stanley & Co.
 Incorporated Chase Securities Inc. Lehman Brothers Inc. FleetBoston Robertson Stephens Inc. Salomon Smith Barney Inc.

-Total